azsdk/azsdk-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSDK.md

 -	Save your work (in script, not TXT files)
 -	Use auto-complete
 -   Use backtick for long command lines
--	Search for commands…
+-	Search for commandsâ€¦
--	Look for loaded modules…
+-	Look for loaded modulesâ€¦
 -	Variables..
--	Strings, “ “ v ‘ ‘
+-	Strings, â€œ â€œ v â€˜ â€˜
 -	List Subscriptions
 -	Switch context
 -	Find resources/resource groups